Strangers (City and Colour song)

 "Strangers" is a single released by Canadian artist City and Colour on 21 June 2019, the second single released from A Pill for Loneliness.
-Dallas Green has said of the track in a statement “You’ll never really understand what it’s like to be inside someone else’s brain or heart.
+In a statement for the song, Dallas Green has said, "You’ll never really understand what it’s like to be inside someone else’s brain or heart.
 So, we need to appreciate the differences.
-If we do, maybe we can live better with one another.”
+If we do, maybe we can live better with one another."

 The music video was released on 8 August 2019, co-directed by Chris Verene and Michael Maxxis, who Green had previously collaborated with on Alexisonfire's video for Familiar Drugs.